bkimmig/developer_test/README.md

 Here is a basic tutorial for virtual environment with Anaconda if you would like to read more than what is written here https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/.

 After downloading Anaconda, set up the environment from the command line using the following.
-We do not want any default packages with python, you should be able to complete this challenge using only Flask and requests, if you install other packages/dependencies let us know.
+We do not want any default packages with python, you should be able to complete this challenge using only Flask, requests and wtforms, if you install other packages/dependencies let us know.

-    $ conda create --no-deps --no-default-packages -n dev_test python=3.4 anaconda
+    $ conda create -n dev_test python=3.4 anaconda

 You can then activate the virtual environment with